 Eli Stokols writes for Politico that Germans are conflicted about the Bush brand.

 [Jeb] drew warm applause when he mentioned his father — “the greatest man alive,” Bush ad-libbed — and his work in helping to unify the country after the Cold War.
 But he opted not to mention his brother who remains tremendously unpopular due to the Iraq War, viewed by most here as a singly American disaster.

 The Iraq War wasn’t what broke the American-German relationship.
 The end of the Cold War removed the need for a close alliance.
 Germany is now the undeclared leader of Europe while the United States are “pivoting” away to Asia.

-Bush’s trouble is that his reasonable remarks on Russia are still too hawkish for many Germans — who imagine their country as something of a mediator between East and West and who probably hear George W. speak when Jeb opens his mouth — but too dovish for many Republicans who actually have to vote for him.
+Bush’s trouble is that his reasonable remarks on Russia are too hawkish for many Germans, who imagine their country as something of a mediator between East and West and who probably hear George W. speak when Jeb opens his mouth, but too dovish for many Republicans, who actually have to vote for him.

-Daniel W. Drezner argues at The Washington Post that there is practically no daylight between what Bush wants and what the Obama Administration is doing with respect to Russia.
+Daniel W. Drezner argues in The Washington Post that there is almost no daylight between what Bush wants and what the Obama Administration is doing.

 Oh, sure, Bush talks about his response being more “robust” but we’re talking about extremely similar shades of gray.